Tag Archives: seitai

 ‘Seitai deals, above all, with the individual in his or her individuality, and not with an average person created out of statistics.

-Life itself is invisible, but in manifesting itself in individuals, it creates an infinite variety of different combinations.’
-1 (Tsuda Itsuo)
+Life itself is invisible, but in manifesting itself in individuals, it creates an infinite variety of different combinations.’1Tsuda Itsuo, The Non-Doing, 2013, Yume Editions, Chap.
+VII, p.
+73. (1st ed. in French, 1973, pub.
+Le Courrier du Livre (Paris), pp. 68-9.)
+(Tsuda Itsuo)

 Seitai Ky?kai, Tokyo.
 Session of Katsugen Undo in 1980.

-Seitai ??, and its corollary Katsugen undo,2 are recognised in Japan since the sixties by the Ministry of Education (today Ministry of Education, Culture, Sports, Science and Technology) as a movement of education.
-They are not recognised as a therapy – which would rather be recognised by the Ministry of Health.
-The ambiguity between the two, however, is still being maintained by a great many of its disclosers.Since the publication in the seventies of Tsuda Itsuo’s work, Seitai makes many dream among those interested in New Age, Orientalist techniques or else.
-At times one becomes a technician overnight, at times one adds ‘appealing ingredients’ as Tsuda Sensei himself would write.
+Since the publication in the seventies of Tsuda Itsuo’s work, Seitai makes many dream among those interested in New Age, Orientalist techniques or else.
+At times one becomes a technician overnight, at times one adds ‘appealing ingredients’ as Tsuda sensei himself would write.
 It is time to put things into order, to try and clarify all this, and to that end we need only refer to Tsuda Itsuo’s teaching as well as the original texts from the creator of this teaching, this science of the human being, this philosophy.

-Noguchi Haruchika Sensei (1911–1976), founder of Seitai.
+Noguchi Haruchika sensei (1911–1976), founder of Seitai.

-This Japanese man, founder of the Seitai Institute,3 is the author of about thirty books, three of which have been translated into English.
-He is also the discoverer of the techniques that enable the triggering of the Regenerating Movement as an exercise of the ‘involuntary system’.4 As a young boy, he discovers he has a capacity which he believes unique and “extra-ordinary”: that of “healing people”.
-He discovers this capacity during the big 1923 earthquake which devastates Tokyo city, by relieving a female neighbour who suffers from dysentery, simply by putting his hand on her back.
+This Japanese man, founder of the Seitai Institute3Seitai Kyōkai 整体 協会., is the author of about thirty books, three of which have been translated into English.
+He is also the discoverer of the techniques that enable the triggering of the Regenerating Movement as an exercise of the “involuntary system”4More precisely, it is an exercise of the extrapyramidal motor system..
+As a young boy, he discovers he has a capacity which he believes unique and “extra-ordinary”: that of “healing people”.
+He discovers this capacity during the big 1923 earthquake which devastates Tōkyō city, by relieving a female neighbour who suffers from dysentery, simply by putting his hand on her back.
 Rumour spreads very fast, and people hurry to his parents’ address in order to receive care.
 All he does is to lay his hands on the people, who go home relieved of their aches.
-He then starts a career as a healer – he is only twelve years old – and his reputation increases so much that, at the age of fifteen, he opens his first dojo right in Tokyo.But Noguchi Sensei wonders: what is the force acting when he lays his hands and why does he alone have this power?
-Instead of taking advantage of what he thinks to be a gift and collecting the related profits, he searches, asks himself questions, starts studying on his own.For years, he will look for solutions to problems raised by his clients through the techniques coming from acupuncture of ancient traditional Chinese medicine which he studies with his uncle, from Japanese medicines (kamp? ??), various shiatsu, kuatsu, and even Western style anatomy, etc. His reputation is so wide that he is known and recognised internationally.
-For that matter, he will meet later many therapists including some who are already – or will become – well-known, like Oki Masahiro, creator of Oki-do Yoga, or Kishi Akinobu Sensei, creator of Sei-ki Shiatsu, or even, better known in France, Moshé Feldenkrais, with whom he will exchange many times.
-Yet, he has already understood that this force he feels in himself does not belong to him as an individual, but that it exists in all human beings – that is what he will call later the cohesive force of life.
+He then starts a career as a healer – he is only twelve years old – and his reputation increases so much that, at the age of fifteen, he opens his first dōjō right in Tōkyō.

 Seitai: a global view